w10036w/greenguardian/README.md

 We wish the user can use our model to visualize:

-different impacts of each key indicator among all countries at a specific time the impacts of specific key indicator among interested countries over a period of times the interested indicators' impacts on all countries at a specific time
+1. Different impacts of each key indicator among all countries at a specific time<br>
+2. The impacts of specific key indicator among interested countries over a period of times<br>
+3. The interested indicators' impacts on all countries at a specific time<br>

 Through our model, we hope to give expert users a holistic view of the environment data published by the world bank, and gain valuable insights on relationships among different countries, time periods, and key environmental indicators through interactivity before they conduct in-depth statistical analysis on the data; and provide general users a clear yet simple way to understand the environment data and show them the main factors that affecting their national environment and global environment.